Verse Mother Imogen Hewitt: by Eden & Lily

 You don’t ever have to have that realisation in my opinion.
 I might be someone’s Mother. but I am also silly, wide eyed, occasionally juvenile and often a little too enthusiastic.
 I will always be someone’s child and someone’s childhood friend.
 I can be restless, curious and irresponsible at times.
 I can also stomp like a child and act out like a child and not listen on purpose like a rather petulant child.
 But I like the way children see the world.
 I like children.
 I have no intention of growing up as I grow old.
 In fact the opposite strikes me as much more fun.

-Imogen wears a Verse Two Letters 18-Karat Gold Necklace
+Imogen wears a Verse Two Letters & Heart Necklace

 Film photography: Eden Avril (11) and Lily Grace (7).